How PepStakk™ works.

 How the verbs connect

 No competitor connects this many layers.
-Calculators handle Dose.
+Calculators handle the dose math.
 Schedulers handle Run.
 Content sites handle Decide.
 Directories handle Resupply.
 Clinical platforms handle Review.
-PepStakk is the only platform that ties them together — which is why the integration is the moat.
+PepStakk™ is the only platform that ties them together — Build is the unifying surface where peptides, doses, and the Advisor all live as one workflow — so you can manage a real stakk without stitching four apps together.

-The PepStakk voice.
+The PepStakk™ voice.
 We're an intelligence and management platform.
 We provide the information.
 You decide.
 The Stakker is in charge of the protocol — PepStakk's job is to make the management easier, the sourcing more transparent, and clinician access available when you want it.